 - Maternity care

 Like Hospital Compare, the hospital’s performance in each of these areas is rated and published.
 In addition, the Leapfrog Group grades the hospital based upon its overall safety performance.
 The Leapfrog Hospital Safety Grades range from A to D. Providing these grades has provided transparency and as a result, improved patient safety.
 Nurses can use the Leapfrog grade to create a sense of urgency for organizational change, especially if the grade is lower than desired.
 The Leapfrog Group also provides documents describing the actual grade measure.
 Such information can be used as the foundation for implementing data-driven, evidence-based practice supported interventions for practice or process changes.

-Using the Hospital Compare website, review your organization’s performance data and compare it with that of surrounding hospitals.
+Visit Hospital Compare, review your organization’s performance data, and compare it with that of surrounding hospitals.

-Review your hospital’s Leapfrog Group Safety Grade on the Leapfrog Group website.
+and review your hospital’s Leapfrog Group Safety Grade.